Last updated: June 30, 2024

 According to Belgian prosecutors, there are more than 70 Sky ECC devices active worldwide, mainly in Europe, North America, Central America, especially Colombia and the Middle East.

-Van Leeuw said it is notable that around 25% of active users of these devices are based in Belgium, which has 6 users, and the Netherlands, which has more than 000 users.
+Van Leeuw said it should be noted that around 25% of active users of these devices are based in Belgium, which has 6 users, and the Netherlands, which has more than 000 users.

 SKY ECC denies cracking of its system

-Sky ECC said in a statement last night that claims that Belgian and Dutch authorities had hacked the company's communications software were "false" and that its service had been restored after an outage.
+Sky ECC said in a statement last night that allegations that Belgian and Dutch authorities hacked the company's communications software were "false" and that its service had been restored after an outage.

-The company said its distributors alerted it that a fake phishing app, branded as Sky Ecc, had been loaded into unsecured phones and sold through unauthorized channels.
+The company said its distributors alerted it that a fake phishing app, branded Sky Ecc, was loaded into unsecured phones and sold through unauthorized channels.

-“Sky ECC did not authorize or cooperate with the investigating authorities or individuals involved in the distribution of the fake phishing app,” the company said.
+“Sky ECC did not authorize or cooperate with any investigating authorities or those involved in the distribution of the bogus phishing app,” the company said.